quantatrading/Quanta-exoTrader/README.md

 - **Partial Sell (`PARTIAL_SELL_BELOW_BEP`) - Default: false**
   - **Purpose**: Enables or disables partial sell orders below the break-even price, allowing for the gradual liquidation of assets.
-  - **Impact**: When partial sell is enabled, the algorithm can execute sell orders for a portion of the asset balance below the break-even price, allowing traders to take profits while retaining some exposure to potential price increases.
-Disabling partial sell results in full sell orders only, potentially limiting flexibility in profit-taking strategies.
+  - **Impact**: When partial sell is enabled, the algorithm can execute sell orders for a portion of the asset balance below the break-even and buy VWAP price, allowing traders to take profits while retaining some exposure to potential price increases.
+Disabling partial sell results in standard sell orders only, potentially limiting flexibility in profit-taking strategies.

 - **Partial Sell Ratio % (`PARTIAL_SELL_RATIO`) - Default: "90"**
   - **Purpose**: Sets the percentage of profitable units to be sold in partial sell orders, controlling the extent of asset liquidation.